Nodarz/Jiaheng_Xiao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-（个人介绍）Welcome to my homepage!
+Welcome to my homepage!
 I am a graduate with a M.S. degree in Transportation Information Engineering and Control, Jilin University, advised by Zhaowei Qu(曲昭伟).
 Prior to that, I obtained my Bachelor’s degree in Automotive Application Engineering from Jilin University.

 My research focuses on developing the infrastructure of the next-generation artificial intelligence techniques to enhance its effectiveness and practical application in autonomous driving.
 I am particularly dedicated to creating flexible predictive models with multimodal and multi-agent learning, aimed at reducing the damage suffered by VRUs through the integration of traffic data.